MrZhuNi/salome_shape/src/FeaturesPlugin/doc/cutFeature.rst

 .. centered::
   **Cut operation**

-Here it is necessary to select main objects and tool objects.
+- **Main Objects** contains a list of objects selected in the Object Browser or in the Viewer, which will be cut by tool objects.

-**Apply** button creates the cut shape.
+-  **Tool Objects** contains a list of objects selected in the Object Browser or in the Viewer, which will be cut main objects.

-**Cancel** button cancels operation.
+- **See preview** button shows a  result of the operation.

 **TUI Command**:  *model.addCut(Part_doc, mainObjects, toolObjects)*